cemarta7/codeigniter-monolog-plus/README.md

 ## Usage

 Use log_message() as normal in CodeIgniter to log error, debug and info messages.
-Log files are stored in the application/logs folder, unless you've changed the path.
+File loggers log to the files you've specified, and everything else logs as you've set it in the configuration file.

 ## Log Levels